The Presidential Working Group (PWG) was created in September 2019 with a defined charge:

 - Membership that is comprised of the Title IX Team and Title IX Liaisons, as listed in Appendix D of the PBIV Policy, with the addition of the Healing & Advocacy Collective and consultation with the General Counsel as needed.

 - A requirement to meet regularly (a minimum of once per month).
 Currently, the PBIV Policy states that the Title IX Team will “meet periodically” at the request of the Title IX Coordinator.
-In addition to recommending that the Standing Committee meet at least once per month, we suggest that at one of these meetings each semester, the Vice-Presidents of Academic Affairs, Student Affairs, and the Social Justice Center be invited to attend with the specific role of reviewing what has been achieved and what remains.
+In addition to recommending that the Standing Committee meet at least once per month, we suggest that at one of these meetings each semester, the Vice-Presidents of Academic Affairs, Student Affairs, and the Social Justice Collaborative be invited to attend with the specific role of reviewing what has been achieved and what remains.

 - Breadth of Charge: The goal of the recommendation to create a Standing Committee is to build non-case specific and inter-departmental operationalization of the Policy in order to address the deficit in trust identified in the PWG Key Findings.